jerakia/jerakia/doc/getting_started.md

 We can simulate the scope of the lookup request on the command line by passing key:val pairs after the arguments

-    # jacaranda -k servers -n ntp environment:production
+    # jerakia -k servers -n ntp environment:production
     ["ntp0.fake.com","ntp1.fake.com"]

 By running against production, we have the values returned from common as there is no production environment defined, but if we now run the same lookup but with development environment in the scope, we get different results

-    # jacaranda -k servers -n ntp environment:development
+    # jerakia -k servers -n ntp environment:development
     ["ntp0.devbox.com","ntp1.devbox.com"]

 # Integration with Puppet #

-There are a few options to integrate Jacaranda with Puppet.
+There are a few options to integrate Jerakia with Puppet.

 ## As a hiera backend ##